FRYSTAT HUNTING CASTLE

 North chapel from 1420.
 From left: Epitaph of Wenceslas of Slupsk (1577), Gothic frescoes (1450), Gothic portal to the tower chambers (1515) and coats of arms of Wenceslas of Slupsk

 The southern chapel with a burial crypt from around 1370.
-Of the Silesian monarchs, the following were probably buried here: 1447 Duchess Euphemia II., 1452 Duke Boleslav II., 1490 Duchess Anna, 1528 Silesian Viceroy Casimir II., 1569 Duchess Catherine and 1571 Princess Catherine
+Of the Silesian rulers, the following were probably buried here: 1447 Princess Euphemia II., 1452 Prince Boleslav II., 1490 Princess Anna, 1528 Silesian Viceroy Casimir II., 1569 Princess Catherine and 1571 Princess Catherine

 The southern chapel with a burial crypt from around 1370.
-Of the Silesian monarchs, the following were probably buried here: 1447 Duchess Euphemia II., 1452 Duke Boleslav II., 1490 Duchess Anna, 1528 Silesian Viceroy Casimir II., 1569 Duchess Catherine and 1571 Princess Catherine
+Of the Silesian rulers, the following were probably buried here: 1447 Princess Euphemia II., 1452 Prince Boleslav II., 1490 Princess Anna, 1528 Silesian Viceroy Casimir II., 1569 Princess Catherine and 1571 Princess Catherine

-Her Grace, Duchess of Silesia, Catherine Piast of the Legnica dynasty, was affected by the White Plague and I had to quarantine her in the ground-floor chambers of the White Tower on the orders of His Grace, Duke of Silesia, Frederick Casimir Piast.
-Despite all the care of the healers, she died here in 1569 and His Grace Duke Frederick Casimir buried her in the castle crypt under the South Chapel.
-During her entire stay in the White Tower, the bells in the tower were not allowed to ring and the prince visited her in the tower chambers every day with the little princess Catherine.
+Her Grace, Duchess of Silesia, Catherine Piast of the Legnica dynasty, was affected by the White Plague and had to be quarantined in the ground-floor chambers of the White Tower by His Grace, Duke of Silesia, Frederick Casimir Piast.
+Despite all the care of the healers, she died here in 1569 and His Grace, Duke Frederick Casimir, buried her in the castle crypt under the South Chapel.
+During her entire stay in the White Tower, the bells in the tower were not allowed to ring and the Duke visited her in the tower chambers every day with the little princess Catherine.
 Since Her Grace Duchess Catherine died here, we have begun to consider the tower as the White Lady of the Fryštát Castle, because the tower reminded us of the figure of a terminally ill duchess dressed in a white dress with buttons, with a high hat on her head and with her beautiful big eyes, lovingly embracing her daughter, Princess Catherine.
 Look at the tower from below and admit for yourself that with a little imagination, the White Tower with the lower turret can really look like this...
-At my command and with the consent of His Grace Duke Frederick Casimir, the bells rang for the first time after several months of silence on the day Her Grace Duchess Catherine died here.
+The bells rang for the first time after several months of silence on the day Her Grace Duchess Catherine died here.
 It was September 3, 1569.
 Not only Silesia, but the entire Czech Kingdom fell into mourning, because Her Grace the Silesian monarch and the highest-ranking Czech aristocrat had passed away.

 According to the map, you can reach stop number 4 "PIVOVAR" by walking down Pivovarská street and stopping at the Pivovar courtyard.